-Mild to severe croup infection can be treated at home with oral corticosteroidsiXDrugs that may help reduce inflammation. and nebulized epinephrineiXA neurotransmitter and a hormone used to treat severe allergic reactions .
+Mild to moderate croup infection can be treated at home with oral corticosteroidsiXDrugs that may help reduce inflammation. and nebulized epinephrineiXA neurotransmitter and a hormone used to treat severe allergic reactions .
 Severe cases require hospitalization.
 These medications help in minimizing the symptoms by reducing the swelling of the child’s airway.
 The cough may not reduce, but stridor and inward drawing of chest walls may subside (4).

 When your child experiences no stridor or chest wall indrawing at rest, they may go home (if the child is hospitalized).
 However, your doctor is the best person to estimate your child’s condition.

 If your child has a mild infection, you may follow the below home-care tips to relieve the symptoms (3).